jerhow/AI-medical-image-processor/README.md

 * More advanced filtering and querying options for the CSV report
 * Enhanced UI for reviewing analysis results with more interactivity
 * Implementation of user accounts and role-based access for the web application
-* More comprehensive unit and potentially integration test coverage
+* More comprehensive unit test coverage, and potential integration test coverage
 * Deeper error handling and resilience patterns (e.g., retry mechanisms for background tasks)
 * Refactor the UI toward a responsive design, suitable for use on a tablet or as an embeddable UI component